 Update: February 19, 2015 – MewPro is an Arduino Pro Mini board which can reprogram/control almost all of the GoPro3+ functionalities.
 The Orangkucing Lab has been experimenting with an interesting solution for automatically syncing GoPro cameras.
 By hooking the MewPro to Gopro Dual Hero System, you can genlock multiple cameras.
 (Genlocking is a technique where the video output of one source is used to synchronize other video sources together.)
 So the jello effect might soon be a thing of the past.
 The jello effect happens when there is a sudden bump or vibration and since the GoPro cameras aren’t strictly hardware synced then each camera is recording a slightly different moment in time.
 So to simplify it, the FPS isn’t globally locked.
 And when you later stitch it all together you will see briefly see the seams between the video sources during the moments of bumps/vibration.
 Hence each of the video sources look like jello.
 And up till now this hasn’t been addressable.

 Update: November 21, 2014 – Looking for a simple description of 360 video and how it works?
-David Rabkin and I wrote a paper that was presented at the 2014 GLPA conference: video of the presentation & PDF paper.
+David Rabkin and I wrote a paper that was presented at the 2014 GLPA conference: video of the presentation & paper (2014).
+Also here is David’s updated paper (2016) with our latest work.
 So if you want the basics without getting too technical, then this is your best bet.
 Full cost assessments: PRO10HD or PRO7.

 Update: November 20, 2014 – Here is an interesting roundup of 4k video cameras in the marketplace.
 So it seems that 360 video is still the best option for creating 4k domemasters, especially since 4k video cameras still don’t have sensors with at least a 4k vertical.
 So we are still a number of years away from 8k video cameras being mainstream.
 Yet its quite interesting to see 4k become a standard within video camera equipment.